collectionspace/wp-collectionspace/README.md

 A WordPress plugin for CollectionSpace.

 This plugin embeds a CollectionSpace collection browser into your WordPress site.
-To use this plugin, you must have a CollectionSpace 5.1 installation which has been configured to index records into an Elasticsearch cluster.
+To use this plugin, you must have a CollectionSpace 6.0 (or above) installation that has been configured to index records into an Elasticsearch cluster.

 ## Installing the Plugin